ea5gvk/m0glj-HBNet-GPS/README.md

 ## Features

 * Decode GPS locations and upload APRS position packets
+* Each user/DMR ID can customize APRS position
 * Ability to receive data as a private call or group call
 * Trigger a command or script via DMR SMS